DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 Jason nodded, though a flicker of doubt passed through him.
 "Are we sure about this?
 About opening the doors to...everyone?"

-A month had passed since they'dAccepted Kira Chen into their fledgling program.
+A month had passed since they'd accepted Kira Chen into their fledgling program.
 Since then, word had spread.
 The warehouse, once a refuge for the few, was becoming a beacon for many.

 Elyra smiled gently.
 "Fear is a part of growth, Jason.
 For them and for us.
 If we're going to teach, we must embrace the uncertainty that comes with it."